wso2/product-apim/README.md

     - Try APIs directly on the Store front.
     - Internationalization (i18n) support.

-* Publishing and governing API use:
+* Publishing and Governing API use:
     - Publish APIs to external consumers and partners, as well as internal users.
     - Supports publishing multiple protocols including SOAP, REST, JSON, and XML style services as APIs.
     - Manage API versions and deployment status by version.